Acaster Malbis

 Acaster Malbis (/ˈeɪkæstər ˈmælbɪs/) is a village and civil parish in the unitary authority of the City of York, England.
 It is located on the River Ouse, almost 5 mi south of York.
 Nearby are the villages of Copmanthorpe 2 mi to the north-west, Bishopthorpe 2 miles to the north and Appleton Roebuck 3.5 mi to the south-west.
 The parish covers an area of about 2000 acre.

-The Latin word for a camp is 'castra' indicating that the Roman army may once have been based here.
-The village is mentioned in the Domesday Book as "Acastre".
-The 'Malbis' is derived from the Norman Malbysse or De Malebys family.
-Malbis was a Norman personal name that in French means "very swarthy".
+The Latin word for a camp is castra indicating that the Roman army may once have been based here.
+The village is mentioned in the Domesday Book of 1086 as "Acastre".
+The "Malbis" is derived from the Norman Malbysse or De Malebys family.
+Malbis was a Norman personal name which in French means "very swarthy".

-There was a Royal Air Force station in the village during and immediately after the Second World War.
+There was a Royal Air Force station next to the village during and immediately after the Second World War.

-According to the 2001 census the parish had a population of 578, increasing to 669 at the 2011 Census.
+According to the 2001 census the parish had a population of 578, increasing to 669 at the 2011 census.
 There are two churches and an inn in the village.
 The village is also the home for a holiday park.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the district of Selby District in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.